brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 ### Data Weighting

 Length composition data for the commercial fishery started with a sample size determined from the equation listed in Section \ref{commercial-fishery} (Table \ref{tab:com-len-samps}).
 The input sample size for the recreational fishery length composition data was set equal to the number of length samples by year (Table \ref{tab:len-samps}).

 The base  model was weighted using the Francis method, which was based on equation TA1.8 in Francis [-@francis_data_2011].
 The weightings applied using the Francis method are provided in Table \ref{tab:dw}.
-This formulation looks at the mean length or age and the variance of the mean to determine if across years, the variability is explained by the model.
-If the variability around the mean does not encompass the model predictions, then that data source should be down-weighted.
+This formulation looks at the mean length or age by year and the standard error of the mean to determine if, across years, the variability is adequately explained by the model.
+If the standard error of the mean does not encompass the model predictions, then that data source should be down-weighted.
 This method accounts for correlation in the data (i.e., the multinomial distribution).
 Sensitivities were performed examining the difference in weighting using McAllister-Ianelli Harmonic Mean Weighting [@mcallister_bayesian_1997] and the Dirichlet Multinomial Weighting [@thorson_model-based_2017].

 ### Estimated and Fixed Parameters

 There were 89 estimated parameters in the base model.
 These included one parameter for $R_0$, 5 parameters for selectivity, 71 annual recruitment deviations, and 12 forecast recruitment deviations (Table \ref{tab:params}).

 Fixed parameters in the model were as follows.
 Steepness was fixed at 0.72, and natural mortality was fixed at 0.057, as described above in Section \ref{priors}.
 Growth, maturity-at-length, and length-at-weight were fixed as described above in Section \ref{biological-data}.
 The standard deviation of recruitment deviates was fixed at 0.6.
-Sensitivity analyses and likelihood profiles were performed for steepness, natural mortality, length at maximum size, and vonBertalanffy growth coefficient.
+Likelihood profiles were performed for steepness, natural mortality, length at maximum size, vonBertalanffy growth coefficient, and the CV at maximum length.

 Dome-shaped selectivity was explored for all fleets within the model.
 Older and larger quillback rockfish may be found in deeper waters and may move into areas that limit their availability to fishing gear as they mature.
 Dome shaped selectivity can also occur under heterogeneous fishing pressure across space by fleets [@Waterhouseetal_spatialSelex_2014].

 The final base model estimated dome-shaped selectivity for the recreational fishery.
-The selectivty for the commercial fishery was fixed as asymptotic.
+The selectivity for the commercial fishery was fixed as asymptotic.
 During initial model development, the descending width and width of maximum selectivity parameters for the recreational and commercial fleets were estimated to identify appropriate fixed values consistent with the data, and then fixed at those estimates.

 ## Model Selection and Evaluation

-The base assessment model for quillback rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory for the population of quillback rockfish off the Oregon US West coast.
+The base assessment model for quillback rockfish was developed to balance parsimony and realism, with the goal of estimating a spawning output trajectory for the population of quillback rockfish off Oregon.
 The model contains many assumptions to achieve parsimony and uses many different sources of data to estimate reality.
 A series of investigative model runs were done to achieve the final base model.

 <!--chapter:end:30model.Rmd-->